Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Survey of SLR Tools

 \subsection{Outstanding SLR tools}

 Comparing our results with the previous studies in the literature~\cite{marshall2014tools,van2019software,harrison2020software,cowie2022web}, we observed that many SLR tools have undergone significant development and advancements in the last few years.
 Particularly, the features in the \textit{functionality} category have received more attention and are now considered standard functions.
 These include capabilities for tracking and auditing projects, multiple user support, and multiple user roles.
 Additionally, the management of references has seen considerable enhancement.
 As discussed in the previous section, the more complete tools in terms of feature coverage include DistillerSR, Nested Knowledge, Dextr, ExaCT, PICOPortal, and Rayyan.
 However, in practical scenarios, the selection of these tools should be guided by the user's specific needs and use cases.
+In the following, we provide a brief analysis of some tools that our evaluation has identified as particularly suited to certain scenarios.
+However, it is important to recognise that there is no single best solution in this complex landscape.
+Therefore, we encourage researchers to experiment with these tools and determine which ones best meet their requirements.

 In non-biomedical fields, ASReviewer stands out for its comprehensive range of methods for selecting relevant articles, including Logistic Regression, Random Forest, Naive Bayes, and Neural Networks classifiers.
 This makes it a potentially optimal choice for this phase of research.
 Iris.ai and Colandr are also strong contenders that may enable the greatest flexibility since they allow users to respectively cluster documents based on their semantic similarity, and create specific categories for paper classification.
 Moreover, they offer user-friendly interfaces for analysing the resulting data.

-These features may offer significant advantages for certain applications.
+Both platforms feature user-friendly interfaces that facilitate the analysis of the resulting data.
+These features are especially beneficial for exploratory studies aiming to progressively deepen understanding of a domain.

+In the biomedical field, Covidence, PICOPortal, EPPI-Reviewer, RobotReviewer/RobotSearch, and Rayyan are all reliable tools.
+Covidence, PICOPortal, and EPPI-Reviewer have also the capability to identify Randomised Controlled Trials (RCTs) using a predefined classification model.